omrfyildiz/Product-API/README.md

 # Product-API

-This API project is based on:
+This a WEB API project is based on:

 - .NET5
 - PostgreSql